crcarreno/PulseConnector/readme.md

 ## Features

-- **GUI (PySide6)** for:
-  - Editing `config.json` visually in a key-value tree format.
-  - Selecting the active database dialect using a ComboBox.
-  - Viewing and dynamically updating connection parameters.

-- **Local Python connector**:
-  - Supports **SSH forward and reverse tunnels**.
-  - Allows the VPS to query your **local OData service** through a reverse tunnel.
-  - Automatically builds the connection string based on the selected dialect.

-- **Embedded OData service** to expose local database data in a standard way.
+- Fast access to MSSQL, MySQL/MariaDB, PotgreSQL and other databases without writing additional code.

+- Complete management from a modern GUI in PySide6.

+- Built-in SSH tunnels for secure connectivity to remote databases.

+- Lightweight backend with Waitress, compatible with Windows and Linux.

+- Ideal for developers and administrators who need to expose data securely and quickly.

 ---